nodejs/build/doc/services.md

 Ansible is the tool used to managed all machines that the Build WG is responsible for.

 Secrets for Ansible scripts live within the `build` directory of the [`nodejs-private/secrets`](https://github.com/nodejs-private/secrets/tree/master/build) repository.
-Access to credentials is granted upon joining the build team
+Access to credentials is granted upon joining the build team.

 ### `ci.nodejs.org`